students hiking in the snow

 Prospective Students Day

 Each year we hold an informational session for prospective students.
 It is certainly not required for admission to the program, but if you're able to come we encourage it.
-To make the day more accessible to anyone who is interested, we have decided to hold it virtually this year.
-Prospective Students Day will take place on MS Teams on November 17, 2023.
-The day consists of a full morning of programming, followed by time in the afternoon for brief one-on-one conversations with faculty and alumni.
-Register with this link.
+This event is no longer held in person, rather virtually to make it more accessible to everyone without travel costs.
+This year's virtual Prospective Students Day will take place on Friday, November 22, 2024.
+You can register here.
 Questions?
 Email us.

 Funding